Why Kauaʻi's best snorkeling spot has a different name than what's on the map

 For water quality purposes, DOH monitors this area under Haʻena or Mākua.
 Searching for "Tunnels Beach" in official databases will not return results.

-During calm summer conditions, Tunnels has generally good water quality with excellent visibility.
+During calm summer conditions, Tunnels historically tests within baseline water quality with excellent visibility.
 The extensive reef creates a partially protected swimming area.
 However, the north shore of Kauaʻi receives significant rainfall, and streams in the Haʻena area can carry runoff into the ocean after storms.

 Winter conditions (October through April) bring powerful swells that can make Tunnels Beach extremely dangerous.
 Large waves break over the shallow reef, creating strong currents and surge.
 Many rescues occur here each year when visitors underestimate winter conditions.